mcagriaksoy/HighPreciseKannadaDigitRecogniser/README.md

 # Conclusion

 In conclusion, a CNN model is created for Kannada digit recognizer.
 The results are brilliant for me.
 The unique part of project is activation function part.
-(Swish is used)
-In the future, I would like to adapt GNN in this solution.
+(Swish is used) In the future, I would like to adapt GNN in this solution.
+Because in this kannada digits they have more feature than standart arabic numbers.
+So, I can use some graph networks to detect cross lines on the image.

 # References